Correcting Attrition Bias using Changes-in-Changes: Attrition Corrections via Changes-in-Changes

-In this paper, we are interested in identifying the average treatment effects for the treated and untreated respondents (ATT-R and ATU-R), for the respondents (ATE-R), and for the study population (ATE), defined as follows:
+In this paper, we are interested in identifying the average treatment effects for the treated and untreated respondents (ATT-R and ATU-R), for the respondents (ATE-R), and for the study population\footnote{The study population is the population that the sample is drawn from.} (ATE), defined as follows:

-We obtain a random sample of the vector $(G, R, Y_{0}, Y_{1}^*)$, where all random variables are observed except $Y_1^*$ which is only observed when $R=1$.
-In order to identify the above parameters, we use the following assumptions.
+We obtain a random sample of the vector $(G, R, Y_{0}, Y_{1}^*)$, where all random variables are observed except $Y_1^*$ which is only observed when $R=1$.\footnote{In our setting, we observe $Y_0$ for all units.
+As a result, $R$ equals to one for units with observations of both $Y_0$ and $Y_1^*$, whereas it equals zero for units with observed $Y_0$ but missing $Y_1^*$.
+Thus, $R$ is a response-group indicator, whereas $G$ is a treatment-group indicator.}